sha5b/ESP32-BLE-Beacon/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Non-Commercial Open Source License (NCOSL).
+This means:

+- Free for non-commercial use
+- Requires attribution
+- Source code must remain open source
+- Commercial use requires explicit permission

+See the LICENSE file for full details.